rbaumgar/monitor-demo-app/application-monitoring.md

 monitor-demo-monitor   42s
 ```

+:star: For Quarkus application the dafault path for metrics is */q/metrics*, so you have to specify it!

-If you are not able to create the *ServiceMonitor*, you do not have the role *montitor-crd-edit*.
+If you are not able to create the *ServiceMonitor*, you do not have the role *montitoring-rules-edit*.

 :star: The *matchLabels* must be the same as you defined at the Deployment and Service!